Dainerx/parallel-distributed-computing-C/README.md

 ## Notions

+**People familiar with parallel computing can skip this section**

 You'll run by some concepts I'm using such as speedup, efficiency and cost.
-**People familiar with parallel computing can skip this section**
+The understanding of these concepts is necessary before working on any parallel computing problem.

+- Big O notation.
+O(n) is used classify algorithms according to how their running time or space requirements grow as the input size grows (in this case n).
 - Speed up is denoted as S(p).
 S(p) = T(1) / T(p).
 - Efficiency is denoted as E(p).
 E(p) = T(1) / p*(Tp)
 - Cost is denoted as W(p) or C(p).
 W(p) = p*T(p)